-With its sleek architecture, bustling location, and high-end brands, Paragon Shopping Centre gives you the best in luxury shopping.
+With its sleek architecture, central location, and high-end brands, Paragon Shopping Centre gives you the best in luxury shopping.

-- Shop –Paragon Shopping Center has some of the best selections of shops.
-In addition to clothing, you’ll find jewelry, furniture, books, and more.
+- Upscale Shops – Paragon Shopping Center has some of the best brands on offer.
+In addition to clothing, you’ll find jewelry, furniture, and books.

-- See some art – White Space Art Asia displays works of Chinese ink and focuses on the stories behind this age-old art form.
+- Art – White Space Art Asia displays works of Chinese ink and focuses on the stories behind this age-old art form.
 Meanwhile, Lumas Gallery showcases various pieces of contemporary photography.

-- Visit one of Asia’s best beauty spas – Paragon Shopping Centre is home to Porcelain, an extremely popular skincare brand in Asia.
-The brand has been crowned the “Best Beauty Spa in Asia” by the World Luxury Spa Awards.
-Take advantage of this chance to get a facial treatment from some of the best aestheticians around.
+- Beauty spas – Paragon Shopping Centre is home to Porcelain, an extremely popular skincare brand in Asia.
+The World Luxury Spa Awards crowned this brand as the “Best Beauty Spa in Asia”.
+You can get a facial treatment from some of the best aestheticians around.

 6. 313 Somerset

-Another one of Orchard Road’s famous shopping centers, 313 Somerset offers visitors the best in fashion, jewelry, and lifestyle products.
+313 Somerset is another one of Orchard Road’s famous shopping center offering visitors the best in fashion, jewelry, and lifestyle products.

 A day shopping at 313 Somerset followed up by a delicious meal at one of its many restaurants is sure to delight.

 - Discovery Walk – This strip that links 313 Somerset to Orchard Road is lined with busy restaurants and bars.
-The eateries you’ll find here are on the trendier side, so if you’re looking to try something new, Discovery Walk is your best bet.
+If you’re looking to try something new, the Discovery Walk has plenty of trendy restaurant options.

 - Food Hall – The food hall located in the complex’s basement provides shoppers with quick dining options.
 Stop at one of these casual restaurants for a quick bite or bring some takeaway with you as you continue your shopping spree.

 - Food Court – Food Republic is a popular food court located on the fifth floor of 313 Somerset.
-This open, airy plaza has an impressive selection of food.
+This open, airy plaza has a wide selection of food.
 With 26 vendors serving a range of dishes, Food Republic has something for everyone.